 Root Canal Therapy

-Dr. Kim Can Eliminate Your Pain
+Dr. Raj Can Eliminate Your Pain

 The root canal is the inner chamber of your tooth that contains the pulp, which is made up of blood vessels and nerve tissues that nurture the tooth.
 If these tissues become infected, it can be severely painful and will generally need treatment.

-Dr. Kim offers safe, gentle root canal therapy, as a quick treatment to relieve your pain and save your damaged tooth, without having to extract it.
+Dr. Raj offers safe, gentle root canal therapy, as a quick treatment to relieve your pain and save your damaged tooth, without having to extract it.
 Learn about root canal therapy and see when you should give us a call if you experience the symptoms of an infected pulp.

 Our Root Canal Treatment